Gâteau et cuisine Rachida

 • 150 g granulated sugar

-• 150 g white chocolate Ivoire by Valrhona, which is very white
+• 150 g white chocolate Ivoire white chocolate from Valrhona, which is very white

-• 100 g sweetened condensed milk or preferably 30% heavy cream to enhance the white color
+• 100 g sweetened condensed milk or, preferably, heavy cream with 30% fat (3.5 oz) to enhance the white color

-• 10 g powdered gelatin 200 blooms or 5 sheets of 2 g.
-I sometimes use sheets with 150 blooms (3.4 g), also known as bronze, and it works great.
-(Edit 2024: Now, I only use 9 g of gelatin or 4 and a half sheets, and the result is excellent)
+• 10 g powdered gelatin 200 bloom or 5 gelatin sheets of 2 g each.
+I sometimes use 150 bloom gelatin sheets weighing 3.4 g, also known as bronze, and the result works very well.

-• 60 g water if using powdered gelatin for rehydration
+• 60 g water if using powdered gelatin, for blooming

-• White food coloring 2 g, or as needed, I no longer use it-see above
+• White food coloring as needed, until the desired color is reached.
+Personally, I no longer use it for the reasons explained above.

-• 1 plump vanilla bean or 1 and a half (use the seeds) (optional)
+• 1 plump vanilla bean or 1 1/2 vanilla beans using only the seeds (optional)

 PREPARATION

-• Place the glucose, sugar, vanilla seeds, and water in a saucepan.
-Bring to a boil and cook until it reaches 103°C (217°F).
-Stir occasionally, making sure not to splash the sides.
-If any splashes occur, clean the sides with a damp brush.
+• Place the glucose syrup, sugar, vanilla bean seeds, and water in a saucepan.
+Bring to a boil and cook until the temperature reaches 103 °C (217 °F).
+Stir occasionally without splashing the sides of the pan.
+If splashes occur, clean the sides with a damp pastry brush.

-• Pour the mixture through a fine sieve over the condensed milk (or liquid cream), then add the gelatin.
+• Pour the hot syrup through a fine mesh strainer over the sweetened condensed milk or the heavy cream, then add the bloomed gelatin, well squeezed if using sheets.

-• Gently stir with a spatula, then pour over the white chocolate and food coloring in a tall, narrow container (like a measuring jug or a container suited for an immersion blender).
-Wait a minute, then stir again with the spatula.
+• Gently mix with a spatula, then pour the mixture over the white chocolate and the food coloring into a tall, narrow container, such as a measuring jug or a container suitable for an immersion blender.
+Let it sit for one minute, then mix again with the spatula.

-• Emulsify carefully with an immersion blender.
-This step must be done cautiously to avoid introducing air bubbles.
+• Using an immersion blender, mix carefully.
+This step should be done gently to avoid creating air bubbles.

-• Blend while keeping the container slightly tilted and the blender immersed at an angle, ensuring it remains submerged throughout.
-Only remove the blender once the mixing is complete.
+• Blend while holding the container slightly tilted and the blender at an angle, making sure the blade stays fully submerged at all times.
+Do not lift it out until the mixture is completely smooth.

-• Pour the mixture through a fine sieve into an airtight container and cover it with plastic wrap directly on the surface.
+• Pour the glaze through a fine mesh strainer into an airtight container, then cover it directly on the surface with plastic wrap.
 Refrigerate.

-• Occasionally remove from the double boiler, stir, and then return to the double boiler or microwave.
-Repeat this process several times to ensure the temperature does not exceed the desired level and to fully melt the mixture.
+• Remove the glaze from the water bath from time to time, stir, then return it to the water bath or the microwave.
+Repeat several times to avoid exceeding the desired temperature and to fully melt the glaze.

-• Pour into a tall, narrow container.
-Carefully blend with an immersion blender for 3 to 4 minutes to eliminate any air bubbles.
+• Pour the glaze into a tall, narrow container.
+Using an immersion blender, mix carefully for 3 to 4 minutes to eliminate all air bubbles.

-• Allow the temperature to cool to 33-34°C (91-93°F), or slightly more or less depending on its viscosity, then glaze the frozen entremet straight from the freezer.
+• Let the temperature drop to 33 to 34 °C (91 to 93 °F), depending on the desired fluidity, then glaze the frozen mousse cake straight from the freezer.

 Thank you for your visit and your comments!